 Reducing and reusing are all about our behaviors and habits.
 Changing behaviors can sometimes seem difficult, but the good news is that there are a lot of easy, simple steps you can take that make a big difference over time.

-Drinking water: Choose a reusable water bottle.
+Drinking beverages: Choose a reusable water bottle or mug.

 For grocery shopping, have a strategy in mind before walking in the store.
 Make a list, and only buy the food that you know you can eat.
 For more great tips on reducing food waste, check out our Food Waste page.